-- An internal scoping meeting was held on February 14, 2007. - An agency scoping meeting was held on March 28, 2007 and included representatives from both the NPS and the District. - Two public scoping meetings were held on July 17 and 18, 2007 at the U.S. Park Police Anacostia Operations Facility, in Anacostia Park, in the District and approximately 31 people attended the two meetings. - A Notice of Intent (NOI) was released for comment in January of 2008. - A newsletter containing draft alternatives was released for comment in October of 2008. - An internal alternatives meeting was held on May 21, 2008. - An internal discussion of the plan/EIS was held on August 24, 2010.
+- An internal scoping meeting was held on February 14, 2007. - An agency scoping meeting was held on March 28, 2007 and included representatives from both the NPS and the District.

+- Two public scoping meetings were held on July 17 and 18, 2007 at the U.S. Park Police Anacostia Operations Facility, in Anacostia Park, in the District and approximately 31 people attended the two meetings. - A Notice of Intent (NOI) was released for comment in January of 2008. - An internal alternatives meeting was held on May 21, 2008. - A newsletter containing draft alternatives was released for comment in October of 2008 - An internal discussion of the plan/EIS was held on August 24, 2010. - The Draft plan/EIS was released for public comment on July 21, 2011. - A public meeting was held on September 7, 2011.

 As a result of the scoping efforts, issues were identified that would require further analysis.
 These issues were recorded as comments during the public scoping process.
 Issues are problems, opportunities, and concerns regarding the current and potential future management concepts for wetland and resident Canada goose management within Anacostia Park; impact topics are a more refined set of concerns.
 Impact topics were derived from the issues, and in the "Environmental Consequences" chapter, the impact topics were used to examine the actions of a particular alternative.
-Impact topics were also based on legislative requirements, executive orders, topics in Director's Order #12 and Handbook (NPS 2001), NPS Management Policies 2006 (NPS 2006a), guidance from NPS, input from other agencies, public concerns, and resource information specific to the park.
+Impact topics were also based on legislative requirements, executive orders, Director's Order # 12: Conservation Planning, Environmental Impact Analysis, and Decision-Making (NPS 2011) and its accompanying handbook (NPS 2001), NPS Management Policies 2006 (NPS 2006a), guidance from NPS, input from other agencies, public concerns, and resource information specific to the park.
 A summary of the impact topics analyzed is provided below, along with the rationale for further analysis or dismissal.
-A detailed summary of the agency and public scoping activities is presented in "Chapter 5: Consultation and Coordination."
+A detailed summary of the agency and public scoping activities is presented in "Chapter 5: Consultation and Coordination".